guzmanwolfrank/QuantTrading/Backtests/EURUSDMavg/readme.md

 ## Issues, Challenges and Solutions

-## Issues:
+### Issues:

 One of the issues faced was selecting a module that was accurate for data.
 Certain other modules have unstable connections, deprecated software and are highly unavailable during peak times.

 Solution:
 The best module for this backtest on currency was oandapyv20.
 Oanda is a forex broker with excellent data which is reliable, accurate and highly available for clients.

-    Another issue was simplicity.
-By simplifying the code for the backtest, we can assure that the program is used by as many begginers as possible.
+Another issue was order complexity.
+The goal was to minimize order complexity by allowing the execution to be at market prices at specific times.
+By doing this we bypass the need for an automated stop loss and set the risk to be around the daily range on the currency pair.

 Challenges: